10 Best Snacks For Energy

 Snacks, which are essentially mini meals, provide us with energy between meals and help maintain our nutrient levels.

 We can also introduce fun and flexibility into our diets through snacking.
-Eating food because you enjoy it is a way to maintain a healthy, positive relationship with food.
+Eating for enjoyment is a way to maintain a healthy, positive relationship with food.

 In this article, we’ll discuss the importance of snacks and cover 10 of the best snacks to include in your diet.